Act now and you could avoid aged care fee increases on 1 November 2025

 Home and residential aged care is about to get a lot more expensive for many Australians.

-From 1 July 2025 a new Aged Care Act comes into effect resulting in greater means testing and higher fees for those deemed able to afford it.
-While the changes won’t affect anyone already on a home care package (HCP) or in residential care, anyone entering the system from 1 July 2025 will be subject to the new fee structure and rules, and the financial impact has the potential to be significant.
+The new Aged Care Act will result in greater means testing and higher fees for those deemed able to afford it.
+While the changes won’t affect anyone already on a home care package (HCP) or in residential care, anyone entering the system from 1 November 2025 will be subject to the new fee structure and rules, and the financial impact has the potential to be significant.

 Act now and you could lock in current fees